 Bare Board (PCB) Layers and Material

 Your bare board can save you money if you are able to choose a less expensive material or thinner board for your application.
 Both the thickness of the board and the amount of layers matter when determining costs.
-There are a variety of choices for material as well; make sure you are choosing the most cost effective option that will still perform well for your application.

 If your printed circuit boards require a coating, there are several options available, and you may be able to select one that is less expensive.
 Take into consideration whether you will need the boards to be reworked or repaired, as well as the batch size when choosing your coating material and application.

 Potting is necessary for some applications where the printed circuit board will be exposed to a significant amount of vibration, moisture, or humidity.
 If you have printed circuit boards that require potting, depending on the application you may be able to consider a coating for a lower cost option.

 If your quality control tests require checking many different components, this can also increase your costs.
 You may be able to choose from different options, depending on the type of circuit you are building.
 Consult with your printed circuit board manufacturer for the best testing options.

 Shipping and Delivery

 Shipping your printed circuit boards may add a large amount to your costs.
 Just like with the manufacturing process, the more you order at one time will cut down on shipping and delivery costs per unit.